nguyendangnamphong/AppDN/readme.md

 - SSD storage is recommended
 - HDD storage should work as well but is of course much slower than SSD storage

-### Are there known problems when SELinux is enabled?
-Yes.
-If SELinux is enabled, you might need to add the `--security-opt label:disable` option to the docker run command of the mastercontainer in order to allow it to access the docker socket (or `security_opt: ["label:disable"]` in compose.yaml).
-See https://github.com/nextcloud/all-in-one/discussions/485

 ## Customization

 ### How to change the default location of Nextcloud's Datadir?
 > [!WARNING]
 > Do not set or adjust this value after the initial Nextcloud installation is done!
-If you still want to do it afterwards, see [this](https://github.com/nextcloud/all-in-one/discussions/890#discussioncomment-3089903) on how to do it.

 You can configure the Nextcloud container to use a specific directory on your host as data directory.
 You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the docker run command of the mastercontainer (but before the last line `ghcr.io/nextcloud-releases/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.
 The chosen directory or volume will then be mounted to `/mnt/ncdata` inside the container.